 Dhaulagiri Trek Overview

-The trekking trail during the Dhaulagiri trek is strenuous throughout the trip, so it’s only recommended for the experienced high altitude trekkers.
+The trekking trail during the dhaulagiri trekking Nepal is strenuous throughout the trip, so it’s only recommended for the experienced high altitude trekkers.
 As you walk through the trails of the region, you see various kinds of flora and fauna, rural Nepalese life-style coupled with views of the spectacular mountain peaks.

 We at Skyline Treks and expedition have been arranging amazing treks in the Dhaulagri region; we cannot wait to organize one for you too!

 Day 03: Drive to Beni/ or fly to Pokhara and drive to Beni (B.L.D)